shayki5/azure-devops-create-pr-task/README.md

 - **Description:** The Pull Request description. *(Optional)*.

 - **Reviewers:** The Pull Request reviewers *(Optional)* .
-  <br> For Azure DevOps - one or more email addresses separated by semicolon.
-For example: `test@test.com;pr@pr.com`.
+  <br> For Azure DevOps - one or more email address or team name separated by semicolon.
+For example: `test@test.com;MyTeamName`.
   <br> For GitHub:  one or more usernames separated by semicolon.
-For example: `test;user`.
+For example: `user1;user2`.

 - **Create Draft Pull Request**: If checekd the pull request will be a Draft Pull Request.
 (Default: false) <br> For Azure DevOps: see [here](https://docs.microsoft.com/en-us/azure/devops/repos/git/pull-requests?view=azure-devops#draft-pull-requests) more info. <br> For GitHub: see [here](https://github.blog/2019-02-14-introducing-draft-pull-requests/) more info.